 First, let’s examine the phrase, “My children, I will be with you only a little while longer.”

-There is urgency in these words, but if the great translator Saint Jerome is correct, the idea of calling the apostles and disciples, “little children,” comes with the fact that John’s gospel, was completed in Ephesus (in present-day Turkey) and composed when John was 90 years old.
-Everyone to him was much younger at a time when they were experiencing persecutions, and his was a comforting and encouraging message.
+There is urgency in these words.
+Saint Jerome’s idea of calling the apostles “little children,” comes with the fact that John’s gospel, was completed in Ephesus (in present-day Turkey) and composed when John was 90 years old.
+Everyone to him was much younger at a time when they were experiencing persecutions, and he was a comforting and encouraging message.

 Today’s gospel phrase begins: “When Judas had left them.”